shdlabs/SSTorytime/docs/N4L.md

 organize and tag certain phrases with `restaurant, eating, cafe, pay the bill', etc.
 The way context is used is still an area of development, but there are two things to remember:

-* The keywords are sensory stream, describing what's going on in the mind of the user: is it hot, cold, are you busy, relaxed, angry, etc. You imagine classifying things you want to remember or know about according to these `states of being'.
+* The keywords are something like a sensory stream, describing what might be going on in the mind of the user when they are looking for the relevant information: is it hot, cold, are you busy, relaxed, angry, in a restaurant, on the bus, etc. You imagine classifying things you want to remember or know about according to these `states of being'.
+* Contexts are 'lookup' keys, acting like an index or table of contents.
 * Although we will later show how to apply logical thinking to focus and sharpen searches, you should not think of context as logical (Boolean) variables.